 In order to study and define the stress at a point we can study stress in two ways.
-First, on three orthogonal planes passing through the point, or alternatively, we can study stress on the six sides of an infinitesimally small cube as its volume in the limit, diminishes in size to nothing.
-At a finite size, this cube as being acted upon by body forces on all the particles of matter it contains.
-Body forces act at a distance and could include a gravitational, electrical or magnetic field that is acting on the particles in the cube.
-If we assume that the body is not experiencing any linear acceleration which can contribute to the gradient of the stress vector field then we can disregard these body forces.
-Also, if there is any net torque acting on the faces of the cube, in the limit as the volume is taken to a point, for a fixed stress the body would spin faster and faster.
-It is easier to see this small cube as non-rotating, with no net torque acting upon it.
+First, on three orthogonal planes passing through the point, or we can study stress on the six sides of an infinitesimally small cube as the cube tends to that point.
+We view this cube as being acted upon by body forces on all the particles of mass it contains.
+Body forces act at a distance and could include a gravitational, electrical or magnetic field that is acting on the body.
+It is convenient for us to disregard these body forces for now assuming that the body is not experiencing any linear acceleration that can contribute to a gradient in the stress vector field.
+We also see this small cube as non-rotating with no net torque acting upon it.

 In a Eulerian view of the world we fix our point of observation, say at a geophone and measure how quickly the ground moves with respect to the fixed point.
-In many cases and in the following approach we will use a Eulerian view of the world.
-Note that in other cases, it is easier mathematically to fix our reference frame upon the particle in motion and describe the wavefield from the point of view travelling with the wave (Lagrangian view).
+Another approach to viewing the world would be to fix our reference frame upon the particle in motion and describe the wavefield from the new vantage point (Lagrangian view).
+However, in many cases and in our entire approach we will use a Eulerian view of the world.